nomeata/haskell-for-readers/haskell-for-readers.md

 ```
 f5 $ f4 $ f3 $ f2 $ f1 42
 ```
 This operator takes a function as the first argument, an argument as the second argument, and applies the function to the argument.
 In that way, it is exactly the same as function application.
 But it is *right-associative* (instead of left-associative) and has the *lowest precedence* (instead of the highest precedence).
-An easier way of reading such code is to read `($)` as “the same as parenthesis around the rest of the line”.
+An easier way of reading such code is to read `($)` as “the same as parentheses around the rest of the line”.

-I call this non-syntactic sugar, because the dollar operator it is not part of the built-in language, but can be define by anyone.
+I call this non-syntactic sugar, because the dollar operator is not part of the built-in language, but can be defined by anyone.

 ::: Exercise